gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 This *may* be faster than buffering to disk.

-The amount of data which can be buffered is limited by the available size of the JVM heap.
+The amount of data which can be buffered is limited by the available size of the JVM heap heap.
 The slower the write bandwidth to S3, the greater the risk of heap overflows.
 This risk can be mitigated by [tuning the upload settings](#upload_thread_tuning).